sparktsang/my-utils/README.md

 - **Smart Filtering:** It intelligently detects if a "Contents" section already exists and ignores it, preventing recursive duplication.
 - **Auto-Formatting:** Automatically prepends `### Contents` with correct line spacing.
 - **Logic:** Handles Chinese/Unicode characters and complex symbols perfectly when generating anchor links (slugs).

+### 3. AI Studio JSON Converter (New!)
+A specialized tool for extracting conversation history from **Google AI Studio** export files.
+- **The Problem:** AI Studio exports are complex JSON files mixed with internal "thought processes" and metadata.
+They are unreadable to humans, and surprisingly, **no existing online tool** handles this conversion simply.
+- **The Solution:** Just **drag and drop** the raw JSON file (even without a file extension).
+The app instantly parses the structure, filters out hidden internal thoughts (`isThought: true`), and outputs a clean, readable Markdown conversation log.
+- **Logic:** Implements the exact extraction logic used in Python data pipelines but runs instantly in your browser.

 ---